cdmuir/phyllostegia-mycobiome/README.md

 # phyllostegia-mycobiome
-Restoration of the mycobiome of the endangered Hawaiian mint *Phyllostegia kaalaensis* increases its pathogen resistance
+Restoration of the mycobiome of the endangered Hawaiian mint *Phyllostegia kaalaensis* increases its pathogen resistance.
+Accepted at *Fungal Ecology*.

 ## Downloading repository